 What is a Grade I Listed Building?

-If a building is listed as Grade I, this is because the site is of exceptional national architectural or historical importance.
-It is rare to find a Grade I listed building compared to a Grade II listed site, simply because of the significance that is placed on such sites.
+If a building is listed as Grade I, this is because the site is of exceptional national, architectural or historical importance.
+It is rare to find a Grade 1 listed building compared to a Grade 2 listed site, simply because of the significance that is placed on such sites.

-Examples of Grade I listed building include popular tourist attractions such as Buckingham Palace, the Houses of Parliament and Tower Bridge.
+Examples of Grade I listed buildings include popular tourist attractions such as Buckingham Palace, the Houses of Parliament and Tower Bridge.
 Only 2.5% of all listed buildings fall into the Grade I category.

-Grade II listed buildings are split into two categories – the majority of which are simply labelled as Grade II, while a small percentage are labelled Grade II* as they are judged to be of particular national importance or special interest.
+Grade 2 listed buildings are split into two categories – the majority of which are simply labelled as Grade II, while a small percentage are labelled Grade II*, as they are judged to be of particular national importance or special interest.